GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Share a URL and save your map

-Once you've created a map by adding layers, adjusting settings, and zooming in on a specific location, you will want to share this map with others, or save it so you can continue work on it later.
+Once you've created a map by adding datasets, adjusting settings, and zooming in on a specific location, you will want to share this map with others, or save it so you can continue work on it later.
 You can do both of these using the **Share URL** feature.

 1. Click **Share / Print** on the top right.
 1. Click **Copy** to copy this custom URL to your clipboard.